dkfz-unite/.github/profile/architecture.md

 - [Portal](https://github.com/dkfz-unite/unite) - web interface

 ### Diagram
-Architecture diagram of the platform and its components.
+The following diagram shows architecture of the platform and its components.
 ![Architecture](images/architecture.svg "Architecture")